 MAKING MEMORIES SINCE 1948.

 Tate Farms is well known in North Alabama as a pumpkin farm, however pumpkins have only been a part of the farm for the last twenty out of sixty eight years of farming for Homer Tate and his family.

 TATE FAMILY HISTORY

 The Tate family has a rich agricultural heritage dating back to 1810 in southwest Virginia.
 The Tate family first came to Madison County in 1867 from Warren County, Tennessee.
 William (Will) Tate began share cropping on the current farm location in the early 1900's.
 His son, Carl, farmed there after his father became ill ,and in 1948 his brother, Homer, took over the responsibility of farming the land.
 Homer raised his four sons, Mike, Steve, Mark and Jeff on the farm and each of the sons purchased additional land and farmed into adulthood.
 A cousin, Pat Brown, joined the partnership for long span of time.
-Today Tate Farms is a joint venture partnership of Homer and his sons: Mike, Steve and Jeff, and his nephew Pat Brown.
-Each of the five partners brings expertise to a special area of managing and running the farm.
-A couple of the partner's wives, Michele and Cristall, are a big part of the farm pumpkin operation.
+Today Tate Farms is a joint venture partnership of Mike, Steve and Jeff Tate, and Steve's son-in-law Stewart McGill.
+Each of the four partners brings expertise to a special area of managing and running the farm.
+Jeff's wife, Michele is a managing partner in the farm's pumpkin operation.
 Many of the partner's children are involved with the pumpkin business as well.

 The site of the farmstead was once a thriving trading area for local sharecroppers, as they took advantage of the general store, a blacksmith shop, a grist mill, a saw mill, seed cleaning and other related services offered by John Patterson, grandfather of Homer Tate.
 Patterson built the farm house in 1907.
 In the 1930's, the house became the home of Will and Carrie Tate, parents of Homer, until 1994.
 The house is still occupied by the family.